ylli2000/Windows-Terminal-Lime-Theme/readme.md

 This is the instruction to make your Windows Terminal look cool.

-There are lots of articles on about this topic already.
+There are lots of articles on this topic already.
 However, I couldn't find anything that covers how to set up:

 1. `Windows PowerShell`
 2. `Git Bash`